-Let’s look deeper into this change, why it happened, and why trail running shoes continue to grow in prevalence on the trail with everyone from Appalachian Trail thru-hikes to simple day hikes.
+Let’s look deeper into this change of using trail runners for hiking, why it happened, and why trail running shoes continue to grow in prevalence on the trail with everyone from Appalachian Trail thru-hikes to simple day hikes.

 Why Did We Ever Use Boots?